This post is a compilation of all the information I’ve seen from phenibut reviews, as well as my own experiences with this substance.

 Who Should Take Phenibut

-I’d recommend anyone who struggles with bad moods, anxiety, stress, depression, worrying, or not being able to access a “play” state try Phenibut.
+I’d recommend anyone who struggles with bad moods, worry, stress, or not being able to access a “play” state try Phenibut.

 Who Should NOT Take Phenibut